How to Register (or Update) a Rental Property:

 1. Once a Property Update & Registration form is received and processed by our office (generally within 48 hours), we will contact the designated party to schedule an inspection.

 a.
-As long as you have an inspection scheduled, you are allowed to rent the property.
+As long as you have an inspection scheduled, you are allowed to rent the property (for new construction homes only).

 b.
 See the pre-inspection checklist for the items to be inspected.